mpeeples2008/ArchNetSci/README.md

 You can also run the code and generate documents locally using R and R Studio.
 Download the entire R repository here: [main.zip](https://github.com/mpeeples2008/ArchNetSci/archive/refs/heads/main.zip).
 Unzip the files and then:

 * Open the "ArchNetSci.Rproj" file in R studio.
 * Use the `renv::restore()` command to install the required packages and dependencies.
-Not that this is a large document that uses many packages so this may take some time.
+Note that this is a large document that uses many packages so this may take some time.
 * You will then be able to browse the files and execute all of the code in the repository.

 This online bookdown document has been deployed using the Netlify platform and the badge below shows the current status of the build hosted at [https://book.archnetworks.net](https://book.archnetworks.net).